| 中文 | English |

 Features:

-Publish-subscribe based event bus, suitable for decoupled notification scenarios.
+Publish-subscribe based event bus, suitable for backend component decoupled notification scenarios.

 # Backend component subscribes to events